visserle/AnkiOps/README.md

 ### How do I create new notes?

 Create a new Markdown file in your initialized AnkiOps folder.
 For the first import, the file name acts as the deck name.
-Subdecks use `__` (for example, `Biology::Cell` -> `Biology__Cell.md`).
+Subdecks use `__` (for example, `Anatomy::Heart` --> `Anatomy__Heart.md`).
 Notes must be separated by a new line, three dashes `---`, and another new line.
 You can add new notes anywhere in an existing file.

 ```markdown
 <!-- note_key: 123487556abc -->